dgarnitz/vectorflow/README.md

 EMBEDDING_QUEUE=embeddings
 VDB_UPLOAD_QUEUE=vdb-upload
 LOCAL_VECTOR_DB=qdrant | milvus | weaviate
+API_STORAGE_DIRECTORY=/tmp
+MINIO_ACCESS_KEY=minio99
+MINIO_SECRET_KEY=minio123
+MINIO_ENDPOINT=minio:9000
+MINIO_BUCKET=vectorflow
 ```

 You can choose a variable for `INTERNAL_API_KEY`, `POSTGRES_PASSWORD`, and `POSTGRES_DB`, but they must be set.

 ### 2) Run Docker-Compose

-Make sure you pull Rabbit MQ and Postgres into your local docker repo.
+Make sure you pull Rabbit MQ, Postgres, Min.io into your local docker repo.
 We also recommend running a vector DB in locally, so make sure to pull the image of the one you are using.
 Our `docker-compose` file will spin up qdrant by default and create two index/collections.
 If you plan to run Milvus or Weaviate, you will have to configure them on your own.

 ```
 docker pull rabbitmq